magdesign/PocketVJ-RTC-Documentation/source/12_display.rst

 SLEEP
 ******

-Set the display to sleep or wakeup
+Set the display and GPU to sleep or wakeup